 This was shortly after Trump took to Twitter to protest Google, which frankly I rolled my eyes at.
-But in talking with my father he brought up a valid point: the average Joe doesn’t know or understand what goes into Google rankings, and that a lot of people are concerned that Google manipulating the results to control the internet.
+But my father brought up a valid point: the average Joe doesn’t know or understand what goes into Google rankings, and a lot of people are concerned that Google is manipulating the results to control the internet.

 I don’t want to even try to address the Big Brother conspiracy theories, but what I will say is Google search results can be manipulated.
 I’ve done it and you can too.

 Generally I phrase this as “optimizing search results,” or “improving your search engine rank,” but when it comes down to it, it’s all about manipulating the system.